+Lack of funds can mean that participation cannot develop properly.
 We will make sure that adequate funds are provided to develop tenant participation, both within the Association and within our tenants group(s).
 Read more information in sections 8 and 9.
-We increased annual funding to Residents Groups in 2019.